FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection

 Outlier detection (OD) in tabular data finds numerous applications in critical domains such as security, environmental monitoring, finance, and medicine, to name a few.
 This popularity brings along a large literature with plethora of detection algorithms to choose from given a new OD task.
 These algorithms, however, exhibit several hyperparameters (HPs) that need careful tuning \citep{ma2023need}.
 Since most OD tasks are unsupervised\footnote{While supervised OD exists, unsupervised setting is preferred in most domains to detect novel, emergent anomalies.}, what makes effective detection notoriously difficult is unsupervised model selection (both algorithm and HP selection) in the absence of labels.

-While deep learning has revolutionized many areas of machine learning (ML), it is not quite the case for OD---mainly because compared to classical methods, deep OD models \citep{pang2021deep} have many more HPs that detection performance is sensitive to \citep{ding2022hyperparameter}, rendering model selection even more challenging.
-While the recent success of large foundation models, pre-trained on massive amounts of data, offers new opportunities for zero-shot OD, thus far the most notable progress has been in NLP and computer vision~\cite{NEURIPS2020_1457c0d6, touvron2023llamaopenefficientfoundation,radford2021learning}.
+While deep learning has revolutionized many areas of machine learning (ML), it is not quite the case for OD.
+This is mainly because compared to classical methods, deep OD models \citep{pang2021deep} have many more HPs to which the detection performance is sensitive \citep{ding2022hyperparameter}, making model selection even more challenging.
+While the recent success of large foundation models, pre-trained on massive amounts of data, offers new opportunities for zero-shot OD, thus far the most notable progress has been in NLP and computer vision~\citep{NEURIPS2020_1457c0d6, touvron2023llamaopenefficientfoundation,radford2021learning}.
 This is thanks to the admirable quantity and quality of public text and image datasets.
 In comparison, public tabular OD benchmarks remain minuscule \citep{han2022adbench,zhao2021automatic,steinbuss2021benchmarking}.

 Recently, Prior-data Fitted Networks (PFNs) has marked a milestone in ML as a new approach to learning on tabular data \citep{muller22}.
 The core idea is to compute a posterior predictive distribution (PPD) for a test point given training data as context.
 To approximate the PPD, a Transformer \citep{VaswaniSPUJGKP17} is pre-trained on a large set of synthetic datasets drawn from pre-defined data priors.
 At inference, the pre-trained PFN is fed with test samples along with some training samples as context for {zero-shot} prediction, requiring no parameter fine-tuning or model selection on new datasets.
 Variants of PFN are shown to match tree-based models in performance on small classification datasets \citep{hollmann2023tabpfn} as well as time series forecasting \citep{dooley2023forecastpfn}.